Who We Are

 At Nazariya, we believe that people of privilege can use their privilege to fight for the rights of others to build a more progressive and accepting society which is why we have extended membership to straight allies.
 We believe that in order to achieve justice and equality, the queer movement needs to be a lot more inclusive and accessible.
 We must provide a platform for the religious minorities, intersex, gender non-conforming, tribals, dalits, disabled, and many others who are often erased or overlooked by the mainstream queer movement.

 Since Nazariya’s conception in August 2017, we have constantly been expanding and have received immense love not only from Delhi University but also from all over India.
+As an independent, self-funded organization, we have a good amount of social media following along with more than a hundred active youth members from various colleges and institutions in Delhi.
 The feedback has been overwhelmingly positive and we are all so eager to see what’s in store for us.
 Nazariya will always be first and foremost, an independent queer youth alliance where we seek to magnify the voices of those that are marginalized within the queer community and society and not an alliance where sentiments of the privileged are favoured over the struggles of the marginalized.

 Nazariya believes that all members are vital for the success of our movements and campaigns.
 However, since we are made up of hundreds of members and multiple teams, we have decided to assign responsibilites to a few persons:

 Founder-Head of Operations, Editor: Ruth V. Chawngthu